-NAME salist - the native instruction sets known to Solaris software DESCRIPTION The possible instruction set na command of sysinfo(2) are l The possible instruction set names returned by isalist(1) and the SI_ISALIST command of sysinfo(2) are listed here.
-The list is ordered within an instruction set family in the sense that later names ar generally faster then earlier names; note that this is in the reverse order than listed isalist(1) and sysinfo(2).
-In the following list of values, numbered entries generally represent increasing performance; lettered entries are either mutually exclusive or cannot be ordered.
-SPARC Platforms Where appropriate, corresponded to the test of tes dence with a given value of the -xarch option of Sun's C er compilers may have similar options.
+NAME isalist - the native instruction sets known to Solaris software DESCRIPTION The possible instruction set names returned by isalist(1) and the SI_ISALIST command of sysinfo(2) are listed here.
+The list is ordered within an instruction set family in the sense that later name generally faster then earlier names; note that this is in the reverse order than l isalist(1) and sysinfo(2).
+In the following list of values, numbered entrie generally represent increasing performance; lettered entries are either mutual exclusive or cannot be ordered.
+SPARC Platforms Where appropriate, correspondence with a given value of the -xarch option of Sun's C .0 compiler is indicated.
+Other compilers may have similar options.
 1a. sparc Indicates the SPARC V8 instruction set, as defined in The SPARC Architecture Manual, Version 8, Prentice-Hall, Inc., 1992.
 Some instructions (such as integer multiply and divide, FSMULD, and all floating point operations on quad operands) may be emulated by the kernel on certain systems.
 1b. sparcv7 Same as sparc.
 This corresponds to code produced with the -xarch=v7 option of Sun's C 4.0 compiler.
 2. sparcv8-fsmuld Like sparc, except that integer multiply and divide must be executed in hardware.
 This corresponds to code produced with the -xarch=v8a option of Sun's C 4.0 compiler.
 3. sparcv8 Like sparcv8-fsmuld, except that FSMULD must also be executed in hardware.
 This corresponds to code produced with the -xarch=v8 option of Sun's C 4.0 compiler.
 4. sparcv8plus Indicates the SPARC V8 instruction set plus those instructions in the SPARC V9 instruction set, as defined in The SPARC Architecture Manual, Version 9, Prentice-Hall, 1994, that can be used according to The V8+ Technical Specification.
 This corresponds to code produced with the -xarch=v8plus option of Sun's C 4.0 compiler.
 5a. sparcv8plus+vis Like sparcv8plus, with the addition of those UltraSPARC I Visualization Instructions that can be used according to The V8+ Technical Specification.
 This corresponds to code produced with the -xarch=v8plusa option of Sun's C 4.0 compiler.
 5b. sparcv8plus+fmuladd Like sparcv8plus, with the addition of the Hal SPARC64 floating multiply-add and multiply-subtract instructions.